junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-19-SPN-All-fours.md

 "Dammit!"
 Dean fakes an annoyance, patting his leg once.
 "So what's the right answer?"

 "In the Wild West, it's faro," Cas announces.
-Then, "The gentlemen in the pub that I visited kindly taught me the rules, as well.
+Then, "The gentlemen in the pub that I visited kindly taught me the rules as well.
 So you want to learn now, we can."

 "Yes, I would like that!"
 Jack is more than eager to start, almost sitting only on the very edge of the sofa.